soliantconsulting/fm-odata-client/README.md

 ### Note about FileMaker related OData issues

 At the time of writing, the FileMaker OData API suffers an issue where it incorrectly includes unescaped newline characters in JSON responses.
-If you are using a version affected by this issue, you can set the third parameter of the `Connection` constructor to `true` to enable lax parsing which will work around this issue.
+If you are using a version affected by this issue, you can pass an options object as the third parameter of the `Connection` constructor with `laxParsing` set to `true` to enable lax parsing which will work around this issue.

 ### Listing all databases